Cretezy/Noderize/docs/docs/guides-publishing.md

 This will add all the code in your output bundle, resulting in a large size, but making it portable.

-This only recommended when deploying, not when publishing to npm.
+This is not recommended, should never be used when publishing to npm.